Please share!

 My favorite cashback website is Rakuten.
 Every quarter they will send you a check or you can get paid through PayPal.
 When you sign up right now and purchase something through Rakuten you will get $40.
 If you don’t have an account, sign up right now!
 It is literally FREE money.

 Another option you can use is the Fetch Rewards app.
-Fetch is a free grocery savings app that rewards you just for snapping pictures of your receipts.
-You get free rewards no matter where you get your groceries (from big box stores, mom and pop corner shops, drugstores, liquor stores, and hardware stores – it’s all fair game).
-Use code “APREWARDS” to redeem 3K points!
+Fetch is a free app that rewards you just for snapping pictures of your receipts.
+You get free rewards no matter where you shop (from big box stores, mom and pop corner shops, drugstores, liquor stores, and hardware stores – it’s all fair game).
+No hoops to jump through.
+No pre-selecting offers, no scanning barcodes, no surveys, no ads…you scan your receipts and you’ll earn points!

 How Can I Pay Off My Debt If I Have No Money?